Tuesday, October 20, 2020

 With the completion of a new (and presently-used) steel bridge at this location in January 1895, tracks were laid across it to give Calais St. Ry and its leased line a total of a little more than 7 miles of track, forming a loop and two stub-ends which taken altogether could give a passenger quite a ride for the 5 cents-4 miles in the United States and 3 in Canada.

 In addition to the Calais Street Railway, only three trolley lines ever physically connected the United States and neighboring countries.
 One of these joined Niagra Falls, NY, with Niagra Falls, Ontario, and nearby points with a scenic belt line till in the early 1930s.
-The other two connected Laredo, Texas, and Neuvo Laredo, Mexico (abandoned a number of years ago), and joined El Paso, Texas, and Juares, Mexico (still running).
+The other two connected Laredo, Texas, and Neuvo, Laredo, Mexico, (abandoned several years ago), and joined El Paso, Texas, and Juares, Mexico (still running).

 Costs and Travel Time in: